joeji073/FD3S-DIGITAL-GAUGE-CLUSTER/README.md

 Overview:
 I originally started this digital gauge cluster project for my FD3S RX7 since I needed a way of keeping an eye on engine vitals, but didn't want to add gauges pods all over the dashboard.
 The project actually started as a single external LCD project but eventually turned into a full custom gauge cluster that tried to keep the OEM design language.

 While I'm happy where the gauge cluster currently is, there are still a lot of things that need to be finished.
 I taught myself how to code by watching Youtube videos and searching the internet so I don't have enough skill and knowledge to finish this.
-I don't want this project to be wasted and I think with the help of more knowledgeable, this gauge cluster could become something really nice.
+I don't want this project to be wasted and I think with the help of more knowledgeable people, this gauge cluster could become something really nice.

 With that said, I don't want to see this project commercialized or sold for profit.
 I would like to keep this gauge cluster project free for anyone who would like to make one of their own.